The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Ingredients: Ground Lamb, Long-Grain Brown Rice, Spinach, Cauliflower, Carrots, Lamb Liver, Blueberries, Safflower Oil, Icelandic Premium Fish Oil, JustFoodForDogs Nutrient Blend.

-Venison & Squash: High in protein and low in calories, this recipe is perfect for overweight dogs, dogs transitioning from a high protein raw diet, as well as dogs who need a novel protein due to allergies.
+Venison & Squash: High in protein and low in calories, this recipe is perfect for overweight dogs, dogs transitioning from a high protein raw diet, as well as dogs who need a novel protein due to sensitivites.
+In fact, it’s our pick for the best venison dog food for allergies.

 - Ingredients: Ground Venison, Butternut Squash, Sweet Potatoes, Brussels Sprouts, Cranberries, Safflower oil, Icelandic Premium Fish Oil, JustFoodForDogs Nutrient Blend.